nhtsai/notes/_posts/2021-10-26-probability-book.md

         * $\{3\}$ is (exclude, exclude, include).
         * Order of consideration does not matter; could have considered element 3 first.

-* Multiplication rule counting principle is used for problems of sampling with and without replacement.
 * **Sampling with Replacement**: Consider $n$ objects and making $k$ choices from them, one at a time *with replacement*, then there are $n^{k}$ possible outcomes, where order matters $(x,y) \neq (y,x)$.
 * *Example*: Jar with $n$ balls, labeled from 1 to $n$.
     * Choosing a ball is an experiment with $n$ outcomes, and there are $k$ experiments.